-Competency 1 Demonstrates ethical and professional behavior Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 1 Demonstrates ethical and professional behavior Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Use all available resources to make ethical choices (NASW Code of Ethics, laws & regulations, models for decision making, standards for research, and other codes as appropriate).
-Use supervision and consultation to guide professional judgment and behavior.
-Use reflection and self- regulation to manage personal values & maintain professionalism in practice situations.
+Make ethical decisions by applying the standards of the National Association of Social Workers Code of Ethics, relevant laws and regulations, models for ethical decision making, ethical conduct of research, and additional codes of ethics within the profession as appropriate to the context.
+Use supervision and consultation to guide professional judgement and behavior.
+Other: (To be identified by student)

-Competency 2 Engages diversity and difference in practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
-With whom will you do it?
-How long will you do it?
+Competency 2 Advance Human Rights and Social, Racial, Economic, and Environmental Justice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply theories of human behavior and the social environment (including caring theory), and other multidisciplinary theoretical frameworks to engage different client systems.
-Apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients & constituencies.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Engage in practices that advance human rights to promote social, racial, economic, and environmental justice.
+Other: (To be identified by student)

-Competency 3 Advances human rights and social, economic, and environmental justice.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
-With whom will you do it?
-How long will you do it?
+Competency 3 Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply strategies that advance human rights and social, economic, and environmental justice at the individual and system levels.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Demonstrate anti-racism and anti- oppressive social work practice at the individual, family, group, organizational, community, research, and policy levels Convey respect, sensitivity, and caritas to effectively engage and work with diverse groups.

 Competency 4 Engages in practice- informed research and research-informed practice.
-Use and translate research evidence to inform and improve practice, policy, and service delivery.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply critical thinking to engage analysis of quantitative and qualitative research methods and findings.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Identify ethical, culturally informed, anti-racism, and anti-oppressive strategies that address inherent biases for use in quantitative and qualitative research methods to advance the purposes of social work.
+Other: To be identified by student

-Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Demonstrates policy advocacy skills (at the agency or community level) such as developing a strategy, analyzing stakeholders, networking and developing coalitions, educating, persuading, and negotiating to achieve an outcome that advances social, economic, or environmental justice.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Advocate for policies, informed by caritas, that advance human rights and social, racial, economic, and environmental justice.
+Other: To be identified by student